shiyu3169/Socket/README.md

 Initially I tested my code by running it with different inputs in Makefile.
 Then I wrote unite tests for each function to make sure every parts is working appropriately.

 According to the requirements mentioned in Piazza (https://piazza.com/class/ixadkvtp7e41so?cid=44), I can only submit 4 files (client, readme, Makefile, secret_flag for this project.
 Test file available upon request.

+## Run
+Using python 3 to run the client file